insight-centre/naisc/README.md

 ## Installation

-Naisc can be installed with Maven, to compile the core run
+Naisc can be installed with Maven, to compile and run the system run the

-    mvn -f naisc-core/pom.xml install

-To obtain the data necessary to run Naisc, run the following script

-    bash get-models.sh

-Finally, to run and start the Web interface use the following
+following:

     ./meas.sh